Relationships and Growing Up

-At Mayfield, the Governors have agreed that RSE should be taught as part of the PSHE curriculum.
+At Mayfield, the Governors have agreed that Relationships (RAGU) should be taught as part of the PSHE curriculum.

-Relationship and Sex Education is an ongoing process that starts in the home and continues during the child’s time in school.
+Relationships and Growing Up is an ongoing process that starts in the home and continues during the child’s time in school.
 It is an intrinsic element in leaning about ourselves and our relationships with others.
-We define relationships and sex education as core learning skills about the emotional, social and physical aspects of growing up.
+We define relationships and Growing Up as core learning skills about the emotional, social and physical aspects of growing up.

 Purposeful relationship and sex education:

 - Is developmental and appropriate to the age and stage of the child.
 Common starting levels cannot be assumed